On the Road to Climate Neutral Freight Transportation

 CLIMATE NEUTRAL FREIGHT TRANSPORTATION – IS IT POSSIBLE?

 At the end of 2006, Preem, Schenker, Volvo Trucks, the Swedish Road Administration and the Center for Environment and Sustainability, GMV at Chalmers and Göteborg University, adopted a joint initiative to reduce carbon dioxide emissions from Sweden’s goods transport industry.
 An analysis of possible measures showed that it is perfectly feasible to halve emissions from the typical Swedish long-haul transport operation by 2020 compared with 2005.
 Although goods transport will in all likelihood continue to increase and thus dilute part of the improvement, we now have a fantastic opportunity to create an important and lasting breakthrough, reversing the current trend.
-Today we are about 15 participants in this project.
+Today we are 14 participants in this project.

 WANT TO FIND OUT MORE?